aarushi-bbbyte/AI-Assisted-Requirement-Validation-and-Test-Case-Generation-Tool/README.md

-# AI-Assisted Requirement Tool v2
+# AI-Assisted Requirement Validation and Test Case Generation Tool

-A final-year academic project that validates software requirements and auto-generates test cases using smart rule-based NLP — no API keys or ML models required.
+An academic project that validates software requirements and auto-generates test cases using smart rule-based NLP.

 ## Features